FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/navigating-the-scene.md

 **4. Walkthrough**
 ![](./images/jet-pack.png)
-The “Jetpack” allows you to walk and fly through the scene.
-This will be covered in detail in a later section.
+The “Jetpack” mode allows you to walk through the scene using keyboard inputs AWSD, then move up or down with Q and E - and even fly with the space bar.

 **5. Swivel**
 ![](images/Swivel.PNG)
-Use the swivel tool from the navigation toolbar to swivel around the scene from a specific point.
+Use the swivel tool from the navigation toolbar to look around the scene from a stable point.